sd-omkar/hpc_benchmarks/spmv/charm/README.md

 ## Known issues ##

 * Currently, the result vector is not saved in any way.
 Vectors for small systems (*N* < 20) are written to stdout.
-* Be wary about memory requirements, especially with `-s` single row slicing.
+* Be wary about memory requirements, especially with `-s` single row slicing and `-v` validation mode.
 For very large matrices with low density, try to use `-m` multi row slicing, which is the best performing method anyway.
 * Inappropriate choice of slice sizes may lead to bad_allocs and other problems, you might need to experiment.
-For a start, try `-m 2048` and increase to up to 12500.
-Higher values usually increase performance.
+For a start, try `-m 1024` and increase to up to 12500 or until segfaults occur.
+Higher values usually increase performance, as long as NNZ >> slice size.
+I'm not sure about these segfaults, there might be a bug.
+Chares should be able to handle more than 12500 entries in theory.
 * Randomized matrices are really random.
 They aren't structured in any way and usually have one very densely filled row at the end.
 Using real-world matrices for serious benchmarking is advised.